sarabellei/compiler-research.github.io/_pages/2022_Jun_Purva_blogpost.md

 12. [Code gen passing](https://gist.github.com/Purva-Chaudhari/1555b887618cec569b638e96056d9679)

 ## Results
-1. We implemented the initial code undo for Clang-REPL, the patch we submitted extends the functionality used to recover from errors and adds functionality to recover the low-level execution infrastructure.
+1. We implemented the initial code undo for Clang-Repl, the patch we submitted extends the functionality used to recover from errors and adds functionality to recover the low-level execution infrastructure.
 Now you can do below in clang-repl:
 ```
 clang-repl> int x = 42;
 clang-repl> %undo
 clang-repl> float x = 24; // not an error
 ```
-2. We fixed a bunch of bugs in Clang-REPL, by upstreamed ready-made patches in cling:
+2. We fixed a bunch of bugs in Clang-Repl, by upstreamed ready-made patches in cling:
-**Fix inline function in Clang-REPL**.
+**Fix inline function in Clang-Repl**.
 Take the example below:
 ```
 inline int foo() { return 42; }
 int r3 = foo(); // This fails before my fix.
 ```
 More context: [cd64a427](https://github.com/llvm/llvm-project/commit/cd64a427efa0baaf1bb7ae624d4301908afc07f7)

-3. **Partially fix incorrect return code in Clang-REPL**.
+3. **Partially fix incorrect return code in Clang-Repl**.
 Take the example below:
 ```
 clang-repl> BOOM!
 clang-repl> int x = 42;
 // This previously passed in the LLVM lit tests incorrectly
 ```
-4. **Partially fix weak attribute usage in Clang-REPL**.
+4. **Partially fix weak attribute usage in Clang-Repl**.
 Take the example below:
 ```
 int __attribute__((weak)) bar() { return 42; }
 auto r4 = printf("bar() = %d\n", bar()); // This fails before my patch.
 Note this is not supported in Windows yet.
 ```
-**We fixed some issues in lambda usage in Clang-REPL**.
+**We fixed some issues in lambda usage in Clang-Repl**.